HariSekhon/Knowledge-Base/kubernetes-upgrades.md

 PSPs were removed in 1.25 and need to be migrated.

+Find PSPs installed

 ```shell
 kubectl get psp
 ```

+Check for pods which still use this annotation:

 ```shell
 kubectl get pod -A \